 Framework for Independent Living

-The Framework for Independent Living (FIL) is a standards-based resource for the development of independent living skills.
+The Framework for Independent Living (FIL) is a standards-based resource for the development of independent living skills for special education students.
 This framework is not intended to serve as a complete curriculum, but rather as a guide which provides structure for districts to use in finalizing their own curriculum.
-This framework will allow a teacher to use a systematic program of instruction that helps a student to progress from basic skills to his/her highest level of independence.
+This framework will allow a teacher to use a systematic program of instruction that helps a student with special needs progress from basic skills to their highest level of independence.

 The Framework for Independent Living embraces seven essential learning domains.
 Each learning domain is organized around instructional strands that scaffold performance benchmarks in a developmental sequence.
 It contains not only Horizontal Progression, but also Vertical Alignment of skill development.
 All instructional strands in the FIL are referenced to Pennsylvania Academic Standards and/or Pennsylvania Alternative Academic Standards.
 Thus, student instruction is geared toward appropriate learning levels within each strand.
 The FIL provides a suggested set of goals to assist educators in planning for classroom instruction, RR and IEP preparation.
 The FIL recognizes that achievement of children and young adults exhibits varying levels of strengths within and between each learning domain.